tomatolog/manticore/docs/8_sphinxql_reference/begin,_commit,_and_rollback_syntax.rst

     ROLLBACK
     SET AUTOCOMMIT = {0 | 1}

-BEGIN, COMMIT, and ROLLBACK statements were introduced in version 1.10-beta.
 BEGIN statement (or its START TRANSACTION alias) forcibly commits pending transaction, if any, and begins a new one.
 COMMIT statement commits the current transaction, making all its changes permanent.
 ROLLBACK statement rolls back the current transaction, canceling all its changes.
 SET AUTOCOMMIT controls the autocommit mode in the active session.

 AUTOCOMMIT is set to 1 by default, meaning that every statement that performs any changes on any index is implicitly wrapped in BEGIN and